kunalwanikar/Multistage-DNS-Resolver-using-Client-Server-Socket-Programming/README.md

 ## EXAMPLES:

-Example 1) To run the code on the client side:
+Example 1) To run the code on the client side: <br />
 After running ./client 127.0.0.1 9999, the client will ask for type of message and hostname/IP.
-Suppose we need to find the IP address of kunal.com from then follow the below steps.
+Suppose we need to find the IP address of kunal.com from then follow the below steps.<br />

 step1) Open terminal and run gcc -o dns dns.c <br />
 step2) ./dns 8080 <br />